redwoodjs/redwood/packages/router/README.md

 ## useLocation

-Returns a read-only location object representing the current URL with pathname, search, and hash key/values that update when the URL changes.
-This makes it easy to fire off navigation side effects or use the URL as if it were state management:
+If you'd like to get access to the current URL, `useLocation` returns a read-only location object representing it.
+The location object has three properties, [pathname](https://developer.mozilla.org/en-US/docs/Web/API/Location/pathname), [search](https://developer.mozilla.org/en-US/docs/Web/API/Location/search), and [hash](https://developer.mozilla.org/en-US/docs/Web/API/Location/hash), that update when the URL changes.
+This makes it easy to fire off navigation side effects or use the URL as if it were state:

 ```js
 import { useLocation } from '@redwoodjs/router'